ericliucs/learned_regularizers_and_geometry_for_image_denoising/ReadME.md

 ## Citations

-If you happen to use any of our newly proposed architectures or variations, please cite the following conference paper:
+If you happen to use any of their newly proposed architectures or variations, please cite the following conference paper:

 - [Learned Regularizers and Geometry for Image Denoising](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1117.html) by Stacey Levine, Ryan Cecil, and Marcelo Bertalmio.